C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage.md

 Examine the artifact and answer the following questions:

-1. **Provenance and dating:** Who is credited as author?
+1. **Provenance and authenticity:** Who is credited as author?
 What dates appear?
 Where did this code originate, and how might it have reached us in this form?

-2. **Programming language context:** Look at the document header and structure.
+2. **Linguistic and cultural markers:** Look at the document header and structure.
 Can you identify what programming language this is?

-3. **Cultural markers:** Examine how credit is attributed among the people mentioned.
+3. **Comments and documentation:** Examine how credit is attributed among the people mentioned.
 What does the language used—its tone, its informality—reveal about early software culture and workplace dynamics?

-4. **Material form:** What type of physical document is this?
+4. **Material form and transmission:** What type of physical document is this?
 What printing technology produced it?
 What do the physical characteristics (paper format, margins, perforations) tell you about the technical environment of the time?

 <details>
 <summary><strong>Catch up: What is this artifact? (click to expand if you skipped the exercise)</strong></summary>